alfikpl/aoOCS/README.md

 * Lotus 2 runs correctly.
 Some sound problems in intro.
 * Warzone runs poor.
 Some major graphic problems.
 * More information about aoOCS software compatability is available at Operation.
+* July 2011: Project copied to (https://github.com/alfikpl/aoOCS).
+Further development of aoOCS will continue on github.

 ## Requirements